Working in mental health

 The State Government's Mental Health Commission released Better Choices, Better Lives: A Western Australian Mental Health, Alcohol and Other Drug Services Plan 2015—2025, to outline the services required to meet the needs of Western Australians until the end of 2025.
 The plan, which was updated in 2018, provides an overview of mental health (including AOD) in WA, and established a framework that describes the services within our mental healthcare system.
 These services fall broadly into the categories shown in the diagram below, and focus on the spectrum of service — from prevention through to recovery.

 The framework outlined in the plan provides a useful reference for the different types of work that take place across the sector, and represents a recovery-focused practice model.
-You can view the full plan here, on the Mental Health Commission's website.
+You can view the full plan here, on the Mental Health Commission's website - external site.

 Recovery-focused practice